auth0/docs/articles/sso/current/setup.md

 You can also set the Client's SSO flag using the [Auth0 Management API](/api/management/v2#!/Clients/patch_clients_by_id).
 :::

+Scroll to the bottom, and click **Save** to proceed.

 ## 3. Configure SSO Session Length

-When the SSO flag is set for a Client, Auth0 maintains an SSO session for any user authenticating via that Client.
+When SSO is enabled for a Client, Auth0 maintains an SSO session for any user authenticating via that Client.
 The **SSO Cookie Timeout** setting determines how long an SSO session is valid.
 By default, an SSO session expires in 10080 minutes (or 7 days).

 To configure the **SSO Cookie Timeout** setting, navigate to [Dashboard > Tenant Settings > Advanced](${manage_url}/#/tenant/advanced).